CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 [picture]
 [picture of lisp-79?]

 Each cell has a type, value, and cdr pointing to the next cell.
+There are much better encodings, but this makes it easier to write the microcode.

 The type is self explanatory.
 There needs to be enough types to represent all of the fundemental operations that the computer is capable of, and hopefully enough room for lot of use-defined types as well.
 The current list of fundemental types looks like: